conduition/conduition.io/source/_posts/shamir-resharing.md

 If $t' = t$, then the resharing protocol should still work, but instead has the intended effect of simply rendering old shares unusable without changing the threshold.

+The set of shareholders may also be changing.
+Some shareholder may be removed, and others introduced into the group.

-Here follows a re-sharing protocol with verifiable commitments which enables a set of $t$ shareholders to compute updated shares.
+Here follows a resharing protocol with verifiable commitments which enables a set of $t$ or more shareholders to compute updated shares.
 Shareholders who are offline at the time must be able to receive asynchronous messages, otherwise their old shares won't be compatible with the new shares.

+A detailed explanation of VSR is given in [this paper by Wong, Wing, and Wang](https://apps.dtic.mil/sti/pdfs/ADA461227.pdf).

 ## Parameters